 - Reducing recruitment costs

-Beyond automating and speeding up analytics processes, AI can help to reduce the burden of keeping on top of training requirements.
+Beyond automating and speeding up analytics processes, call scripting AI can help to reduce the burden of keeping on top of training requirements.
 Voice analytics reveals what customers are really thinking and feeling.
 At the same time, it helps contact centre managers to monitor agent performance: over a period of time, AI can measure how the agent is feeling and whether they need any support with their job.
 By automating the intensive process of monitoring agent-customer interactions at scale, AI can identify agents that might need further training, which is proven to reduce agent attrition.
 Since the average cost to recruit a single agent can be up to £25,000, this offers significant cost savings.

 Technologies such as the Awaken Voice Analytics integrate AI into contact centre systems to effortlessly extract business intelligence from the vast volumes of data that is generated every day.
 The ultimate benefit of AI for the Contact Centre is to turn unstructured conversations across multiple channels into structured and contextual data, delivering insight that can be utilised to improve customer service at a strategic level for long-term planning, as well as supporting agents in real time during a live customer interaction.
 Leveraging behavioural and emotional analytics allows organisations to truly understand the customer and deliver better service outcomes.